piotr-marendowski/C-exercises/README.md

 10 - Program Organization

-11- Pointers
+11 - Pointers

-12 - Pointers and arrays
+12 - Pointers and Arrays

 13 - Strings

 14 - The preprocessor

-15 - Writing large programs
+15 - Writing Large Programs

 16 - Structures, Unions, and Enumerations

+17 - Advanced Uses of Pointers

 ## Compile and run